elvinlimpin/CheckYourPassword-CPSC329/README.md

 4. `firebase serve` - to view the repository

 # License

-Copied and modified by Elvin Limpin and Milan Karan.
+Check Your Password App by Elvin Limpin and Milan Karan is licensed under a Creative Commons Attribution 4.0 International License.

+Based on a work at `https://github.com/howsecureismypassword/hsimp`.

 The MIT License (MIT)